Securityinbits/cheatsheet/SecurityOnion.md

 Setup

-so-status -  to view if all services are running or not
+sudo so-status -  to view if all services are running or not

+Check if any Ips are allowed to access SO sudo so-allow-view

 To change IP